proxmox/ceph/ceph/doc/mgr/telemetry.rst

 Telemetry Module
 ================

-The telemetry module sends anonymous data about the cluster back to the Ceph developers to report how Ceph is used and to report problems experienced by users.
+The telemetry module sends anonymous data about the cluster back to the developers to report how Ceph is used and to report problems experienced by users.

-This data is visualized on `public dashboards
+This data is visualized on the `public dashboards
 <https://telemetry-public.ceph.com/>`_ that allow the community to see a
 summary of statistics including how many clusters are reporting, their total capacity and OSD count, and version distribution trends.